-Purchaser of an improved individual residential lot or unit within the Property (individually, a "Dwelling Unit") written notice of the estimated annual Capital Assessments and Administrative Assessments (the "CDD Notice") to be imposed on such individual Dwelling substantially in the form attached hereto as Exhibit B prior to, or contemporaneously with, the execution of a purchase and sale contract ("Purchase Contract") for such Dwelling Unit.
+1.2.1.
+Owner shall be required to provide to each Prospective Initial Purchaser of an improved individual residential lot or unit within the Property (individually, a "Dwelling Unit") written notice of the estimated annual Capital Assessments and Administrative Assessments (the "CDD Notice") to be imposed on such individual Dwelling substantially in the form attached hereto as Exhibit B prior to, or contemporaneously with, the execution of a purchase and sale contract ("Purchase Contract") for such Dwelling Unit.
 For the purposes of this Declaration, the term "Owner" means each seller of Dwelling Units within the Property.
-Notwithstanding the foregoing, if a Prospective Initial Purchaser executed a Purchase Contract before the effective date (10 days after enactment) of the Ordinance (the "Effective Date of the Ordinance") but was not given a contemporaneous CDD Notice, Owner may still give the CDD Notice to such Prospective Initial Purchaser; provided, however, such CDD notice must be given together with the following written notice and must be sent to such Prospective Purchaser by certified mail, professional overnight delivery or hand delivery, with return receipt, not later than the first business day following the Effective Date of the Ordinance:
+Notwithstanding the foregoing, if a Prospective Initial Purchaser executed a Purchase Contract before the effective date (10 days after enactment) of the Ordinance (the "Effective Date of the Ordinance") but was not given an contemporaneous CDD Notice, Owner may still give the CDD Notice to such Prospective Initial Purchaser; provided, however, such CDD notice must be given together with the following written notice and must be sent to such Prospective Purchaser by certified mail, professional overnight delivery or hand delivery, with return receipt, not later than the first business day following the Effective Date of the Ordinance: